lyteword/kjv/isaiah/chapter-14.md

 <sup>23</sup> I will also make it a possession for the bittern, and pools of water: and I will sweep it with the besom of destruction, saith the LORD of hosts.

-<sup>24</sup> ¶ The LORD of hosts hath sworn, saying, Surely as I have thought, so shall it come to pass; and as I have purposed, so shall it stand:
+<sup>24</sup> ¶ The LORD of hosts hath sworn, saying, Surely as I have thought, so shall it come to pass; and as I have purposed, *so* shall it stand:

 <sup>25</sup> That I will break the Assyrian in my land, and upon my mountains tread him under foot: then shall his yoke depart from off them, and his burden depart from off their shoulders.

-<sup>26</sup> This is the purpose that is purposed upon the whole earth: and this is the hand that is stretched out upon all the nations.
+<sup>26</sup> This *is* the purpose that is purposed upon the whole earth: and this *is* the hand that is stretched out upon all the nations.

-<sup>27</sup> For the LORD of hosts hath purposed, and who shall disannul it? and his hand is stretched out, and who shall turn it back?
+<sup>27</sup> For the LORD of hosts hath purposed, and who shall disannul *it*? and his hand *is* stretched out, and who shall turn it back?

 <sup>28</sup> In the year that king Ahaz died was this burden.

-<sup>29</sup> ¶ Rejoice not thou, whole Palestina, because the rod of him that smote thee is broken: for out of the serpent’s root shall come forth a cockatrice, and his fruit shall be a fiery flying serpent.
+<sup>29</sup> ¶ Rejoice not thou, whole Palestina, because the rod of him that smote thee is broken: for out of the serpent’s root shall come forth a cockatrice, and his fruit *shall be* a fiery flying serpent.

 <sup>30</sup> And the firstborn of the poor shall feed, and the needy shall lie down in safety: and I will kill thy root with famine, and he shall slay thy remnant.

-<sup>31</sup> Howl, O gate; cry, O city; thou, whole Palestina, art dissolved: for there shall come from the north a smoke, and none shall be alone in his appointed times.
+<sup>31</sup> Howl, O gate; cry, O city; thou, whole Palestina, *art* dissolved: for there shall come from the north a smoke, and none *shall be* alone in his appointed times.

-<sup>32</sup> What shall one then answer the messengers of the nation?
+<sup>32</sup> What shall *one* then answer the messengers of the nation?
 That the LORD hath founded Zion, and the poor of his people shall trust in it.